You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 #4: Pea Gravel Dog Potty Station With Stone Border (The One That Actually Stays Clean)

-You know that moment when your golden girl trots back inside after doing her business in the mud and drags her paws across your entryway rug?
-Yeah.
-That moment.
-I lived it every single morning last summer and I was done.
+You know what I’m talking about if you have a dog.
+The one that comes back inside after she’s finished her business in the mud and drags her paws across your entryway rug?
+Yeah, that one.
+And I experienced it every single morning last summer and I was done.

 Prep Time: 30 minutes | Active Project Time: 2–3 hours | Difficulty Level: Beginner